 But the balance sheet tells you:

-- How much money your business burned over the past month/quarter/year
+- How much money has your business burned over the past month/quarter/year

 - How much profit you’ve pulled in at the same time